 How does the NBCC decide which books win the awards?

 Please see the former NBCC president Rebecca Miller’s detailed description of how the board selects titles for the awards.
+We also award the John Leonard Prize, in which books are nominated and voted on entirely by regular NBCC members.

 How do I break into book reviewing?